AndiKleini/LazyAwaitableCache/README.md

                 TimeSpan.FromSeconds(4));
 ```

+If you simply want to set an item to the cache you can use:
+//TODO insert code here

 ## Read from cache
 Passing an items key to operation GetItem, emits the item from the cache.
 ```C#